LilithHafner/Chairmarks.jl/docs/src/explanations.md

   ([discourse](https://discourse.julialang.org/t/memory-leak-with-benchmarktools/31282),
   [github](https://github.com/JuliaCI/BenchmarkTools.jl/issues/339))
 - Because Charimarks does not use toplevel eval, it can run arbitrarily quickly, as limited by a user's noise tolerance.
-Consequently, I spend time tuning the auto-tuning algorithm for low benchmarking runtime budgets in addition to long runtimes so its precision doesn't degrade too much at low runtimes.
+Consequently, the auto-tuning algorithm is tuned for low runtime budgets in addition to high budgets so its precision doesn't degrade too much at low runtime budgets.
 - Chairmarks tries very hard not to discard data.
 For example, if your function takes longer to evaluate then the runtime budget, Chairmarks will simply report the warmup runtime (with a disclaimer that there was no warmup).
 This makes Chairmarks a viable complete